FIVE MOST SURPRISING FINDS

 1

 After fifty years and trillions of dollars in top-down antipoverty programs, the neighborhoods remain poor.
-The most expensive social experiment in human history has been tested and found wanting by the only measure that matters: the lived reality of the people it was supposed to help.
+The most expensive social experiment in human history has been tested and found wanting by the only measure that matters — the lived reality of the people it was supposed to help.
 Federal poverty data; HCZ and Purpose Built outcomes as counter-evidence

-For fifty years, the dominant approach to fixing poor Black neighborhoods has rested on one premise: residents cannot fix their own communities.
+For fifty years, the dominant approach to fixing poor Black neighborhoods has rested on one premise.
+Residents cannot fix their own communities.
 Experts must design solutions.
 Institutions must deliver them.
 Change flows down from policy to people, not up from people to policy.

 This premise has spawned an enormous apparatus of government programs, charitable initiatives, academic studies, and political promises.
 It has created entire careers, agencies, and industries dedicated to managing Black poverty.
 And the neighborhoods remain poor.
-Not all of them, and not in every dimension, but in aggregate, after fifty years and trillions of dollars, the premise has been tested and found wanting by the only measure that matters: the lived reality of the people it was supposed to help.
+Not all of them, and not in every dimension, but in aggregate, after fifty years and trillions of dollars, the premise has been tested and found wanting by the only measure that matters — the lived reality of the people it was supposed to help.

 But there is another idea.
 Quieter.
 Less hype, more proof.
-It says: the people closest to the problem are closest to the solution.
-That premise has been championed most forcefully by Bob Woodson, whose four decades of community transformation work have produced results that the top-down model has never matched (Woodson, The Triumphs of Joseph, Free Press, 1998).
+It says the people closest to the problem are closest to the solution.
+That premise has been championed most forcefully by Bob Woodson, whose four decades of community transformation work have produced results the top-down model has never matched (Woodson, The Triumphs of Joseph, Free Press, 1998).
 But Woodson is not alone.
-Across the country, in forgotten neighborhoods, a few organizations have demonstrated that local, resident-led, comprehensive development works.
+Across the country, in forgotten neighborhoods, a few organizations have shown that local, resident-led, comprehensive development works.
 It produces measurable, lasting, and sometimes extraordinary results.

-The Harlem Children’s Zone: 97 Blocks That Changed the Argument
+The Harlem Children’s Zone — 97 Blocks That Changed the Argument

 In 1970, Geoffrey Canada was a child growing up in the South Bronx, surrounded by the poverty, violence, and institutional neglect that defined inner-city life in that era.
-By 2000, he had transformed a small Harlem nonprofit into the Harlem Children’s Zone — and in doing so, he constructed the most compelling proof of concept in the history of American community development.
+By 2000, he had transformed a small Harlem nonprofit into the Harlem Children’s Zone — and in doing so, he built the most compelling proof of concept in the history of American community development.

 The Promise Academy charter school in Harlem, serving students who are over 95% low-income and nearly 100% Black and Hispanic, achieves a college acceptance rate of approximately 97%.